CareerTech Women in Leadership

 The registration fee for CareerTech Women In Leadership is $350, which includes materials for the training and some meals.

 Thank you for your interest in the CareerTech Women In Leadership Program.
 We are excited for the opportunity to work with you.
-Please enter the application by clicking on the link provided below:
+Please look for the next cohort to start in the fall of 2015

 Meeting Dates and Locations

 Exhibits intellectual curiosity, demonstrates willingness to learn and grow, asks questions and participates in training and leadership programs, is excited about learning new skills and using them on the job, volunteers for opportunities that will expand knowledge and skills.

 Leads courageously—Shows a willingness to address brutal facts in a positive way; not afraid to share ideas and make hard decisions that affect her work and the success of the organization; offers suggestions to improve organization’s business processes; willing to step up when there is a crisis.

 Builds and sustains relationships—Establishes good relationships with co-workers, community members and customers; is a person others look to for advice and assistance; shares knowledge with others.